 Off-piste, wilderness skiing complimented by flawlessly groomed cruiser runs make Alpine Meadows a cradle of Sierra Nevada carving.
 Local friendly, folksy, and with a multitude of fall-lines, the increasingly popular 2000 acre, 13 chairlift resort offers views of cobalt colored Lake Tahoe from nearly every run.
 The resort is blessed with five lower lifts that immediately disperse skiers onto fall-line terrain.
 The Summit Chair is flagship of the fleet and accesses two-thirds of the mountain.
 From the top of Summit four distinct bowls descend either into wide trails or steep, off-piste drops.

-What’s new: 2011-2012 season Alpine Meadows combined operations with Palisades Tahoe and one ticket is good for both resorts.
+What’s New: During the 2011-2012 season, Alpine Meadows combined operations with Palisades Tahoe, and now one ticket is good for both resorts.
 The resorts are connected by a shuttle bus and their NEW base to base gondola.
 After decades of dreaming, the Base to Base Gondola is now a reality.
 A 16-minute gondola ride will link the Alpine Lodge base area and The Village at Palisades Tahoe base area, giving additional access to the top of the iconic KT-22 lift.
 This winter you can explore our 6,000 acres of skiable terrain – uninterrupted.

 Best Place: Advanced skiers test their mettle while attempting Keyhole.
 Descending its narrow corridor is as abrupt as dropping a quarter into a payphone.
 Lose it here and the rest of the ride is like a wave tank in physics class.